 Not only are electric smokers cleaner and easier to operate than their propane and charcoal counterparts, but they impart the same mouth-watering flavor and aroma to smoked meats, chicken, fish, and even vegetables.

-What Exactly is an Electric Smoker?
+What is an Electric Smoker?

-One of the reasons that so few people smoke their own meats is because it’s time consuming and involves a lot of trial and error.
+One of the reasons that so few people smoke their own meats is that it’s time-consuming and involves a lot of trial and error.
 Why go to all that trouble for sub-par results?

 Electric smokers make use of either electric rheostats or thermostats to control the temperature inside the smoking chamber.

 Unlike gas, charcoal, or pellet smokers, where the heat comes from combustion, an electric smoker uses a superheated metal coil and very little oxygen.

-While you can certainly add wood to your electric smoker (and we do this every time by the way) to impart a particular flavor, there is a distinct taste difference from smokers that use gas, wood, or charcoal.
+While you can certainly add wood to your electric smoker (and we do this every time by the way) to impart a particular flavor, there is a distinct taste difference between smokers that use gas, wood, or charcoal.

 - Size and capacity – The electric smokers in this buying guide range in size from a portable 24” patio smoker with two racks, to 30” models with more than 730 square inches of cooking space across four racks.
-The larger-capacity smokers are great if your into outdoor parties or have a large family, but definitely go smaller if you have limited space or a small family.
+The larger-capacity smokers are great if you’re into outdoor parties or have a large family, but definitely go smaller if you have limited space or a small family.
 Even the smallest size can cook full chicken and a rack of ribs at the same time.

 - Thermostat vs. rheostat – Models with a thermostat cost a bit more, but they produce much more accurate results than models with a rheostat.